Several People Shot During MLK Day Celebration

 Follow CBSMIAMI.COM: Facebook | Twitter

-MIAMI (CBSMiami) – Three people have been shot while celebrating Martin Luther King Jr. Day at a Miami park on Monday.
+MIAMI (CBSMiami) – Several people have been shot while celebrating Martin Luther King Jr. Day at a Miami park on Monday.

 The shooting happened at around 4 p.m. at Martin Luther King Jr. Park located at 6000 NW 32nd Court.

+One food truck vendor said, “I saw a lot of people running.
+I think like five people got hit, probably all teenagers, three girls and two male.”

-Miami-Dade Fire Rescue said three people suffering from gunshot wounds were taken to the hospital.
+Miami-Dade Fire Rescue said they transported three people suffering from gunshot wounds to the hospital.

-Two other people were hurt, but how they were injured and the extent is unknown.
+Some of the people injured in the shooting fled the scene and took themselves to the hospital.

+The law enforcement source said at least two people are in critical condition.

 If you have any information that can help police, please contact Miami-Dade Crime Stoppers at (305) 471-TIPS.